 What tools do we use?

 We use a range of industry standard circuit design packages, most of our circuit board layout we sub - contract to an established company who we have worked with for a long time, they layout boards every day, we do not, so they usually make a better job than we would.
-Mechanical design is also CAD based, something which now saves considerable time and effort.
-We now e-mail a file and a few days latter we receive the parts.
+Mechanical design is CAD based, something which saves considerable time and effort.
+We e-mail a file and a few days latter we receive the parts.
 Its not paperless, but paper reduced.